apppresser/AppPresser/readme.txt

 == Upgrade Notice ==

+= 1.1.1 =
+* Enhancement: optimize cordova scripts to only load when needed
+* Moved app menu settings to theme customizer exclusively
+* Hide app splashscreen on load
+* Misc bug fixes

 = 1.1.0 =
 * Fixed annoyance of settings page not returning to the tab you were on when you clicked 'save.'
 * Enhancement: New filter, "apppresser_sanitize_setting_$key" for registering your own sanitization callback to override AppPresser's.